Oklahomans to see food stamp benefits decrease in March as federal pandemic program ends

 DHS plans to send letters, emails and text messages to notify beneficiaries of the benefits reduction, said agency spokeswoman Casey White.

-Hunger Free Oklahoma stands ready to help Oklahomans get connected to additional grocery assistance resources, said Chris Bernard, president and CEO.
+Hunger Free Oklahoma stands ready to help Oklahomans get connected to additional grocery assistance resources, said Chris Bernard, president and CEO of the organization.

 “We know that these increased benefits have been important to so many Oklahomans over the last three years and that this change will impact some SNAP users harder than others, particularly our senior and disabled neighbors,” he said in a news release.
 “Undoubtedly, this will create an increased demand on our charitable organizations across the state and an increased need for Oklahomans to support their local food pantries and food banks."